 About Abilify Tapering and Weaning

-Abilify is a dopamine blocker, which means that dopamine receptors become starved over time.
+Abilify is a dopamine stabilizer, which means that it can block dopamine receptors, or take the place of dopamine in which case it lightly activates the receptor.
 To compensate for the starvation, the body begins establishing new dopamine receptors that crave dopamine, resulting in a person who may be craving stimulation.
 A person may seek this stimulation in various ways, such as caffeine, smoking, other drugs, or other avenues.

 When Abilify tapering is attempted too quickly, there can be an extreme shock as a flood of dopamine is released into the CNS, and mania/psychosis type symptoms can result.
-This reaction could be overwhelming and may induce psychosis, hallucinations, or other symptoms that may or may not have been present or as intense before the drug was initiated.
+This reaction could be overwhelming and may induce psychosis, hallucinations, or other symptoms that may or may not have been present, and may present more intensely than before the drug was initiated.

 Therefore, Abilify tapering must always be done in an extremely cautious, exacting, and incremental fashion to avoid manic or other such reactions.
-Support should be 24/7, and tailored to the needs of each individual.
-Nutrition, toxicity, and genetic factors should all be tested and addressed before and during tapering from antipsychotic medications to ensure the most successful outcome possible.
-A compassionate and competent staff should be on hand to help the person through every step of the process with confidence and encouragement, furnished by medical practitioners familiar with Abilify tapering, including medical doctors, holistic psychiatrists, clinicians, therapists, and expert caregivers.
+We provide 24/7 care tailored to the needs of each individual.
+Nutrition, toxicity, and at times genetic factors are tested and addressed before and during tapering from antipsychotic medications to ensure the most successful outcome possible.
+A compassionate and competent staff is on hand to help the person through every step of the process with confidence and encouragement, furnished by medical practitioners familiar with Abilify tapering, including nursing staff, holistic prescribers, clinicians, therapists, and expert caregivers.

 Alternative to Meds Center Can Help

-We have been helping our clients for many years to deal with the intricacies of tapering from antipsychotic medications safely, as well as offering alternative treatments for schizophrenia, depression, insomnia, anxiety or other symptoms.
+We have been helping our clients for many years to deal with the intricacies of tapering from antipsychotic medications safely, as well as offering alternative treatments for schizophrenia, depression, insomnia, anxiety, or other symptoms.
 There is much to learn about psychosis and the drugs that are used to suppress symptoms.
-Our approach is to test for nutritional, genetic, and toxic sources for unwanted symptoms and actually address them in order to reduce or eliminate them without relying solely on prescription drugs.
+Our approach includes the use of lab testing for nutritional, genetic, and toxic sources for unwanted symptoms and actually address them in order to reduce or eliminate them without relying solely on prescription drugs.
 Ours is a safe and gentle approach, with many years of successful treatments for our clients.

 This content has been reviewed and approved by a licensed physician.